-What getting easily angry will do, especially if you can’t control it, will force you to manically do things, which will most likely make you feel regret later.
+What getting easily angry will do, especially if you can’t control it, will force you to manically react, which you’ll most likely regret later.

-Whether out of instinct you say something that’s rude to a customer service agent who’s not catering to your needs, or you somehow irate a client who can’t make up their mind, the end result won’t be favorable.
+Whether out of instinct or rage, you say something that’s rude to to someone who who’s not catering to your needs.

 Anxiety Causes Excessive Worry

-There are certain things which will trigger you to feel anxious or stressful, events which are beyond your control, which usually isn’t a good use of your minds time.
+There are certain triggers, which will make you to feel anxious or stressful.
+Usually events which are beyond your control, which you need to become mindful of.

 Commit yourself to improve on the situation instead, this by taking positive steps to prevent the pending disaster, this instead of idly stewing that something bad is about to happen.